Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 ![Altitude Motion Profiles](./pictures/amp.png "Altitude Motion Profiles") [Mean time and std at velocity of 20rpm]
+### Motor Tuning
+Both motors need to to be tuned with ClearPath (azimuth) and ClearView (altitude).
+The tuning we are using can be found under the ./motors folder with the timestamp and description.

+_Important Last Minute Note:_ We found out that the calibration files are readable!
+That means that you can tune the motor by changing their parameters.
+A sub-project for this will be to make your own tuning program that will limit the velocity of the altitude motor and tune it well (though this is more teknic's job).
 ### Components

 |  | Description | Part Number  | Amount | Link|